haacked/haacked.com/_posts/archived/2011-05-09-compiling-mvc-views-in-a-build-environment.aspx.markdown

 ---
 layout: post
-title: "Compiling MVC Views In A Build Environment"
+title: Compiling MVC Views In A Build Environment
 date: 2011-05-09 -0800
 comments: true
 disqus_identifier: 18785
-categories: [asp.net,asp.net mvc]
+categories:
+- asp.net
+- asp.net mvc
+redirect_from: "/archive/2011/05/08/compiling-mvc-views-in-a-build-environment.aspx/"
 ---

 ASP.NET MVC project templates include support for precompiling views, which is useful for finding syntax errors within your views at build time rather than at runtime.